libp2p/js-libp2p/doc/production/README.md

 A relay is needed in situations where nodes are behind NAT, reverse proxies, firewalls and/or simply don't support the same transports (e.g. go-libp2p vs. browser-libp2p).
 The circuit relay protocol exists to overcome those scenarios.
 Nodes with the `auto-relay` feature enabled can automatically bind themselves on a relay to listen for connections on their behalf.

 You can use [libp2p/js-libp2p-relay-server](https://github.com/libp2p/js-libp2p-relay-server) to setup your own relay server.
 This also includes an easy to customize Docker setup for a HOP Relay.

+### Rendezvous servers

+During the lifetime of a libp2p node, particularly during its startup, establishing connections with other peers will be crucial to create a network topology able to fulfill the needs of the node.
+Node with connectivity limitations might need to find peers providing a given service or playing a given role over time, so that they can connect to them and become fully functional libp2p nodes.
+These services and roles can range from circuit relays to application specific routing,

+You can use [libp2p/js-libp2p-rendezvous](https://github.com/libp2p/js-libp2p-rendezvous) to setup your own relay server.
+Bear in mind, that this should be deployed as a cluster of servers to provide a healthy service.

 ## Querying the network from the browser